by Alina Kurpel

 — Can you do it tomorrow morning?

 — No, I’ll be working on my radio program.
 On other days, I’m more or less flexible.
-The most important thing for me is to complete it before the next weekend, as Kim and I are meeting up in Finland.
+The most important thing for me is to finish it before the next weekend, as Kim and I are meeting up in Finland.

 — Yes, it’s surprising even to me.
 We’re constantly texting.
 Basically, every day.